Cristiano642/theSnakeGame/README.md

 # How to play
 To play, you can open the index.html file in a web browser or access this link: https://snake-game-by-cristiano-esteves.onrender.com/.
 You can use the arrow keys or the buttons on the screen to move the snake.
+The buttons on the screen only appear when you are on a phone or tablet.
 Try to eat as many apples as you can and avoid collisions.

 # How to contribute
 If you want to contribute to this project, you can send suggestions, corrections or improvements through issues or pull requests.